Chronology of the Scythians

 >

-> 670's BC- Scythian king Partatua fights Assyria, marries daughter of
+> 670's BC- Scythian king Partatua fights Assyria,

 > Assyrian ruler Esarhaddon